KeepCoolCH/FTPOnlineClient/README.md

 - 📄 Inline previews for images and files
 - 📦 ZIP and unzip functionality
 - 🌓 Modern, clean UI with responsive layout
-- 🧩 Single PHP file – easy deployment

 ---

 ## 🔧 Installation

-1. Upload `index.php` to your server
+1. Upload files to your server
 2. Open it in your browser
 3. Enter your FTP credentials to connect